ivan-liuliaev/EV_Chargers_Placement_Optimization/README.md

 ### Evaluation criteria
--  Share of Electric Vehicle owners with seamless* access to public charging

-*Seemless means the charger is located at the place he currently travels to on a regular and thus do not have to spend additional time and effort to charge
+-  Share of Electric Vehicle owners with seamless access to public charging Seemless means the charger is located at the place he currently travels to on a regular and thus do not have to spend additional time and effort to charge

 ## Data
 - 3.5 million Georgia monthly Origin-Destination trips dataset
-- Population data by 2796 US Census Tracts in Georgia
+- Population data on 2796 US Census Tracts in Georgia
 - 7446 Georgia US Census blocks groups shapefiles